Prograf Side Effects

 Note: This page contains side effects data for the generic drug tacrolimus.
 It is possible that some of the dosage forms included below may not apply to the brand name Prograf.

 It is possible that some side effects of Prograf may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to tacrolimus: oral capsule, oral capsule extended release

 Other dosage forms:

-Along with its needed effects, tacrolimus (the active ingredient contained in Prograf) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tacrolimus (the active ingredient contained in Prograf) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tacrolimus:More common
+If any of the following side effects occur while taking tacrolimus, check with your doctor immediately:More common

 - Abdominal or stomach pain